 Saturday, November 12

 Parent Bible Study – Please join us for this year’s Parent Bible Study “Follow Me – Meeting Jesus in the Gospel of John.”
 Come experience the joy of encountering Christ!
 We will meet in the NDPMA chapel located next to the school cafeteria.
-Our first meeting will be Monday, October 3rd starting at 8:30 a.m. and ending at 10:00 a.m..
+Our first meeting was Monday, October 3rd starting at 8:30 a.m. and ending at 10:00 a.m..
+It’s not too late to join!
 Dates for the remaining meetings are October 17th, November 7th, December 5th, January 9th and 23rd, February 6th, March 6th and 20th.
 The cost for the bible study is $20.00.
 Please make checks payable to NDPMA.
 For questions contact Mary Watson at firstname.lastname@example.org.
 To register please click on the following link: https://goo.gl/forms/1lBF9WJ1MWURyX1N2

-New Communication Tool – We are implementing an automated communication piece for parents regarding Christian Service entries.
+Christian Service – We implemented an automated communication piece for parents regarding their child's Christian Service entries.
 Once the entry is read by one of our Campus Ministry staff, we will send an email to both the student and parent this year to keep parents informed along the way to the status of the entries.
-We tested our system and we are ready to implement.
-It is our hope that this added communication will provide more timely feedback.
-Thank you in advance for your patience as we work through this new software.
+Emails will be sent to students if there is a problem with their entry and when it has been accepted and recorded.
+We are copying parents on these emails to keep parents in the loop; however, it is the responsibility of the student to follow up with Campus Ministry to rectify any concerns.
+This should be done in a timely manner so as to not drag things along putting students in jeopardy of not meeting the deadline.
 Please continue to encourage your children to think about, plan, and complete their Christian Service if they have not already.
 First semester seems to go by quickly and before you know it, we are looking at deadline dates.
 If you have any questions, please contact the Campus Ministry office.

 Please stop by the newly renovated St. Peter Chanel Media Center!